Behavior of Quillen (co)homology with respect to adjunctions: Examples

 \subsubsection{Standard model structure}

-The standard model structure on the category $s\PiAlg$ of simplicial $\Pi$-algebras is described in \cite{Blanc04}*{$\S$ 4.5} and the same description holds for $s\PiAlg_1^n$.
-A map $f \colon X_{\bu} \to Y_{\bu}$ is a fibration (resp. weak eq) if it is so at the level of underlying graded sets or graded groups.
-Cofibrations are maps with the left lifting property with respect to acyclic fibrations and can be characterized as retracts of free maps.
+The standard model structure on the category $s\PiAlg$ of simplicial $\Pi$-algebras is described in \cite{Blanc04}*{\S 4.5} and the same description holds for $s\PiAlg_1^n$.
+A map $f \colon X_{\bu} \to Y_{\bu}$ is a fibration (resp. weak equivalence) if it is so at the level of underlying graded sets or graded groups.
+Cofibrations are maps with the left lifting property with respect to trivial fibrations and can be characterized as retracts of free maps.

 \begin{proposition} The left Quillen functor $P_n \colon s\PiAlg \to s\PiAlg_1^n$ preserves weak equivalences and fibrations.
 In particular, it preserves cofibrant replacements. \end{proposition}